yursile/html-yu-plugin/README.md

         template:'./src/view/index.html',
         inject:true,  //this value must be true
-        heads:['response'],  //place the js which wanna be placed inside head tag blockFile:"./src/view/summarize.js" //this file's code will be injected within the body tag;
+        heads:['response'],  //place the js which wanna be placed inside head tag blockFile:"./src/view/statistics.html", //this file's code will be injected within the body tag;
+        headBlockFile:"./src/view/loading.html"  //prepend to the body
     })
   ]
 }